kennedyshearer/Active-Directory-Project/README.md

 ## 📌 Project Description
 This project demonstrates setting up an Active Driectory(homelab), integrating Splunk, Kali Linux, and Atomic Red Team to explore how a domain environment works while learning how to ingest events to a SIEM and generate telemetry related to attacks in the real-world to help detect in the future.

+---

+## 🛡️ Skills Gained
 ✅ **Analyzing security logs** in Splunk.
 ✅ **Powershell scripting** for tasks (Set-ExecutionPolicy, Invoke-AtomicTest).
 ✅ **Brute force attacks** using crowbar and hydra.
 ✅ **Simulate Atomic Tests** mapped to the MITRE ATT&CK with Atomic Red Team (ART).
-✅ **Troubleshooting network** connectivity between VM machines.
+✅ **Troubleshooting network** connectivity between servers and workstations.

-By implementing this SOAR workflow, you can **automate security operations**, reduce response time, and improve efficiency in a **SOC environment**.

 ---